chitangchin/InteractiveSystemDesign/ReadME.md

 ## How To Get Started

-## General Step by Step Guide for designing a system
+## General Step-by-Step Guide for designing a system

-Understanding the Case Scenario and Ask
+Understanding the Case Scenario and Asking

 Clarifying Questions

 Understanding the workflow and User story

-focus on designing the backend or frontend or both?
+focus on designing the backend front or both?

 Define the APIs